rreilly70/izard-county-cheatsheet/README.md

 * The state, an Arkansas municipality or political subdivision of the state.

-Not confirmed for Izard County, Ar but other counties Ar state copies of IDs will be kept under seal and never available to the public.
+**Not confirmed for Izard County, AR** but other counties in AR state copies of IDs will be kept under seal and never available to the public.
 * Contact Izard County Clerk to confirm.

 **##################################### END ##########################################**